Muhammad Muhsin Ibrahim

 refused to accept this fact.
 I picked up my phone, searched Google and, as you

-could expect, there were several mentioning of the same.
+could expect, there were several mentions of the same.
 Yet, he maintained his

 words that there never was any jinx!
 It was only the late Abubakar Rimi who

-took it as such.
-Realizing he was derailing too much, I honourably gave up and concluded
+took it at face value.
+Realising he was derailing too much, I honourably gave up and concluded

 that we both were right.
 After all, meaning is relative.
 So is the meaning of